RyanKing77/powerShell-Docs.hu-hu/wmf/5.0/psget_modulecmdlets.md

 2.0        TestDepWithNestedRequiredModules1   LocalRepo   TestDepWithNestedRequiredModules1 module
 ```

-###  <a name="run-the-uninstall-module-cmdlet-to-uninstall-a-module-that-you-installed-by-using-powershellget"></a><span data-ttu-id="42324-142">Futtassa az Uninstall-modul parancsmagot egy modul, amely PowerShellGet segítségével telepített eltávolítása.</span><span class="sxs-lookup"><span data-stu-id="42324-142">Run the Uninstall-Module cmdlet to uninstall a module that you installed by using PowerShellGet.</span></span>
+###  <a name="run-the-uninstall-module-cmdlet-to-uninstall-a-module-that-you-installed-by-using-powershellget"></a><span data-ttu-id="4300f-142">A PowerShellGet-modul által telepített modul eltávolítása az Uninstall-Module parancsmag futtatásával.</span><span class="sxs-lookup"><span data-stu-id="4300f-142">Run the Uninstall-Module cmdlet to uninstall a module that you installed by using PowerShellGet.</span></span>
-<span data-ttu-id="42324-143">Ha bármely más modul attól függ, hogy a modul, amely a törölni kívánt, PowerShellGet hibát jelez.</span><span class="sxs-lookup"><span data-stu-id="42324-143">If any other module depends on the module that you want to delete, PowerShellGet throws an error.</span></span>
+<span data-ttu-id="4300f-143">Ha bármely egyéb modult a modul, amely a törölni kívánt függ, a PowerShellGet hibát jelez.</span><span class="sxs-lookup"><span data-stu-id="4300f-143">If any other module depends on the module that you want to delete, PowerShellGet throws an error.</span></span>
 ```powershell
 Get-InstalledModule -Name RequiredModule1 | Uninstall-Module